 The 4 Main Causes of Steering Wheel Vibration

 Annoyed by the steering wheel vibration while driving?
 Well, you are not alone!
 It’s one of the most common problems that drivers make complaints about.
 Sometimes, the steering wheel shakes at high speeds or it could be any time when the vehicle moves forward.
-Remember, if you are driving on the highway in some day and feeling the vibration in steering wheel, it is a sign of damage that can come from the chassis system or the damaged tires.
+Remember, if you are driving on the highway some day and feeling the vibration in steering wheel, it is a sign of damage that can come from the chassis system or the damaged tires.
 The following article will help you understand what causes this problem.

 The steering wheel is very important, driving the car in the process of moving so any problems in this department will also potentially risk the accident.
-Inside the steering shaft is a shaft made of metal called a spindle.
+Inside the steering shaft is a shaft made of a metal called a spindle.
 The spindle is responsible for transmitting the force from the steering wheel to the rack and the gear or steering mechanism whenever the driver applies the force to the steering wheel.
 When driving on the road, the steering wheel must be smooth and stable on the street (smooth, flat) and out of town (bumpy road).

-Symptoms such as curved or unbalanced car rim, loss of nut, bolt of the steering ladder, rudder … usually vibrate the steering wheel full cruise, the phenomenon just normally steering wheel vibration when braking Derived from other causes such as disc brakes or drums (for drum brakes, normal brakes) are unbalanced.
+Symptoms such as curved or unbalanced car rim, loss of nut, a bolt of the steering ladder, rudder … usually vibrate the steering wheel full cruise, the phenomenon just normal steering wheel vibration when braking Derived from other causes such as disc brakes or drums (for drum brakes, normal brakes) are unbalanced.